rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

 1. Generate an SSH Key on your machine.
 [Guide Here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#createsshkeys)

 1. Locate the generated SSH Key.
 [Guide Here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#locatesshkeys).
-Open it using [VIM](https://www.keycdn.com/blog/vim-commands) or any other command line editors in your terminal, and copy the entire SSH key.
+[On MacOS/Ubuntu] Open it using [VIM](https://www.keycdn.com/blog/vim-commands) or any other command line editors in your terminal, and copy the entire SSH key.
+[On Windows] Use **PuTTYgen** and copy key.

 1. Add the copied SSH Key to your Compute Instance.
 [Guide Here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#instance-only)